AtanasovAtanas/pb-interactive-java/EN/06-Nested-Loops/03-Complex-Loops.md

 [slide]
 # Problem: Numbers from 1 to N with Step 3
-[code-task title="Numbers from 1 to N with Step 3" executionStrategy="java-code" requiresInput]
+[code-task title="Numbers from 1 to N with Step 3" executionType="tests-execution" executionStrategy="java-code" requiresInput]
 [code-editor language=java]
 ```
 import java.util.Scanner;